FDN Program Review from a Holistic Health Coach

 Functional Diagnostic Nutrition (FDN) is a self-paced, online health coaching certification program that equips practitioners with the skills to identify and address the root causes of chronic health issues.
 The program is built on the philosophy of “test, don’t guess”, emphasizing the use of functional lab testing to uncover hidden stressors in the body.

 FDN practitioners learn to interpret a variety of functional lab tests, including salivary hormone panels, digestive health assessments, and basic metabolic markers to assess various areas of function throughout the body.
-This knowledge allows them to create personalized health protocols that go beyond symptom management, focusing instead on restoring overall health and wellness with the help of natural healing principles.
+This knowledge allows FDNs to create personalized health protocols that go beyond symptom management, focusing instead on restoring overall health and wellness with the help of natural healing principles.

 The program is designed for aspiring health practitioners, wellness enthusiasts, and those looking to transition into a career in functional health.
 It covers a wide range of topics, including: